The search for purpose is difficult, convoluted and complicated – but oh, so worth it.

 About Chris Reina:

-Chris is a Maker.
-He has been involved in education since 2002, technology since 1981 and Making since 1971.
-(You do the maths). 😉
+Chris Reina has been involved in education since 2002, technology since 1981 and Making since 1971.
+(You do the maths).
+He is part of MakerMeet.ie – who deliver Maker-led, project-based S.T.E.A.M. workshops nationwide to primary, secondary, third-level and other institutions.

 He feels passionately that education is the most important thing in the world and that teaching using Maker skills is the most rewarding job there is.